joomlatools/joomlatools-console/README.md

 ## Contributing

-Fork the project, create a feature branch, and send us a pull request.
+Fork the project, create a feature branch from the develop branch, and send us a pull request.
+We do not accept pull requests against the master branch.

 ## Authors